sigsum/sigsum/policy-maintenance.md

   users, e.g., based on IP address range or rate-limit domain, that should be clearly documented on the log about page, including a good motivation.

+- Stability of configuration: can we expect that the log will continue to use the set of witnesses that are currently configured?

 ## When and why to release a new policy